 Understanding why some plastics are so difficult to bond will help you optimize the surface and joint design.

 The surface energy of the plastic either allows or prevents wetting the surface.

-Historically, low surface energy plastics required some type of surface treatment such as abrasion, flame, corona, plasma, chemical treatment or primers prior to bonding.
+Historically, low surface energy plastics required surface treatment such as abrasion, flame, corona, plasma, chemical treatment, or primers before bonding.

 If you want even more strength – especially on PTFE, consider maximizing the joint design.
 Following are some options.

 Even more strength needed?
 Ok, let’s get into the tricks.

 If bonding PTFE to another substrate – let’s say steel – you can configure a joint such that the adhesive bonds and provides a mechanical lock.